Gua Sha Vancouver, Revitalize Your Skin and Health Naturally

 Here's an overview of what Gua Sha involves:

-2. Purpose: The primary goal of Gua Sha is to improve circulation and reduce inflammation.
-By scraping the skin, it is believed to create minor bruising or redness (sha), which is thought to stimulate blood flow and healing.
+Purpose: The primary goal of Gua Sha is to improve circulation and reduce inflammation.
+Scraping the skin is believed to create minor bruising or redness (sha), which is thought to stimulate blood flow and healing.

 Does Gua Sha Hurt?